This article aims to help you apply valuable success strategies based on techniques I have used and that worked for me.

 Making lists provides a great benefit.
 It helps with making informed decisions, and the visual clarity achieved from the lists brings things into focus.

-Ben Franklin’s Decision-Making Method and Techniques
+Franklin’s Decision-Making Method Using Weighted Analysis

 Franklin clearly explained the problem we all have with decision-making.
 I have my own way of explaining it based on what I learned from studying his methods.

-Franklin’s technique was to make two lists side by side in two columns on a sheet of paper.
+Franklin’s technique was to make two lists, side by side, in two columns on a sheet of paper.
 He would list the pros in one column and the cons in the other column.

 - Once he completed the list, he would analyze it and apply estimated weights to each item.